ragesaq/gamergraf/README.md

 # gamergraf
 ![https://snapshot.raintank.io/dashboard/snapshot/2t5C4T4wE77QIQHO1QmFc2dfXRj1zBlm](http://i.imgur.com/k14gj8B.png "gamergraf dashboard")

 This is my first docker and github project, evolved out of a few things I've found here and there towards doing some really neat monitoring of Windows systems with Grafana, Graphite, CollectD and MSI Afterburner+Remote Server.
+Due to the reliance on Afterburner + Afterburner Remote Server this project is unfortunately nVidia only right now.
+If you know of a good instrumentation application that can get CPU/GPU/FPS stats and serve it up accurately at 1s resolution I would love to hear about it!
 The backend is pretty polished at this point, you shouldn't have to do anything other than docker-compose up be it on windows or a remote linux box.
 You can see an exported interactive snapshot of gamergraf (a feature of grafana) here: https://snapshot.raintank.io/dashboard/snapshot/2t5C4T4wE77QIQHO1QmFc2dfXRj1zBlm

 Note mostly for VR users: You must maintain focus of the game application window if you want Afterburner to log the fps/frametime data.